 Switching gas suppliers

-Before you switch you should:
+Before you switch:

 - Check your current bill to see what your usage is, the average amount you pay and how payment is taken

 - Find out when your contract with your current supplier ends